 We propose a general traffic network flow model particularly suitable for analysis as a dynamical system, and we qualitatively analyze equilibrium flows as well as convergence.
 Flows at a junction are determined by downstream supply of capacity (lack of congestion) as well as upstream demand of traffic wishing to flow through the junction.
 This approach is rooted in the celebrated Cell Transmission Model for freeway traffic flow.
 Unlike related results which rely on certain system cooperativity properties, our model generally does not possess these properties.
 We show that the lack of such properties is in fact a useful feature that allows traffic control methods, such as ramp metering, to be effective.
 Additionally, we show that such networks do possess a much weaker property known as componentwise monotonicity, and we use tools from contraction theory and small gain theory to analyze the resulting dynamics.
-Finally, we leverage the results of the paper to develop a linear program for optimal ramp metering.
+Finally, we leverage these results to develop a linear program for optimal ramp metering.

 We investigate methods for synthesizing switching policies for networked dynamical systems that are capable of operating in various modes.
 Such hybrid systems often operate autonomously in each mode, and a supervisory controller switches between modes to guarantee certain criteria such as safety or performance.
 Applications include multiagent surveillance and ramp metering strategies for traffic networks.

 We present a sum-of-squares approach to verifying a state-based safety constraint of a network consisting of interconnected subsystems.
 We offer an approach that relies on the interconnection structure and equilibrium-independent input-output properties of the subsystems and therefore does not suffer from the shortcomings of related approaches such as an arbitrary parameterization of barrier functions or exact knowledge of the system equilibrium, which may be unknown for large systems.